mpnally/Terrifically-Simple-JSON/README.md

 * http://martin-nally.name# was born in http://www.scotland.org#
 * The Gaelic name for http://www.scotland.org# is Alba

-### When `_id` is missing
+### When `_self` is missing

-When the `_id` property of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
-A JSON object with no `_id` should be read as a noun clause that references an entity.
+When the `_self` property of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
+A JSON object with no `_self` should be read as a noun clause that references an entity.
 This example
 ```JSON
 {
  "isA": "Person",